800 hour certification in Jivamukti Yoga

 The first yoga classes I taught were terrible, but I was forgiven for my over the top enthusiasm.
 Desperate to become a full-time NYC yoga teacher, I knew I needed to submerge myself into the craft and quickly amass teaching experience.
 I developed a reputation for maxing out at teaching 7 classes in a day and became known as "the machine."
 A day off for me meant teaching only 3 classes!
 I was so absorbed in the teaching lifestyle, the days and months flew by and my classes thankfully improved dramatically.
 For almost 4 years I continued to teach full-time, 35+ yoga classes per week, at multiple studios throughout New York City and New Jersey.
 I taught yoga privates to many clients, including high profile celebrities.
 This gave me invaluable experience tailoring my classes to the individual needs of students of all levels and incorporating elements of dance, fitness, meditation, and multiple yoga traditions into my teaching repertoire.

-Now the proud owner of my own yoga studio in Los Angeles, I curate a diverse schedule of classes, workshops and private sessions, always tailored to any level of practitioner, with special attention to their needs, alignment, and the growth of the student’s personal practice.
+Now living and teaching in Orange County, California, I curate a diverse schedule of classes, workshops and private sessions, always tailored to any level of practitioner, with special attention to their needs, alignment, and the growth of the student’s personal practice.
 My personal daily practice of meditation, yoga, kriyas and pranayama is my lifeline to health, pain management and happiness.
 My experiences living with chronic pain and fibromyalgia deeply inform my practice and teaching, bringing a level of awareness, sensitivity and safety to our classes here at Jamuna Yoga.
 I have also enjoyed several opportunities to teach workshops and at festivals internationally, most recently at Bhakti Fest and at Prague Spirit Festival.
 I have co-facilitated India retreats and co-produced bhakti festivals and events.